Dunelm’s share price has fallen by more than 40% over the last two years.

 CEO and CFO step down for “personal reasons”: I don’t put a great deal of weight on this sort of thing, but when the CEO leaves after the latest annual results and the CFO leaves after the latest interim results, I think investors are right to be concerned (if only mildly).

 So Dunelm is a mixed bag.
-On the one hand it’s a fantastically successful market leader which has grow at double digit rates almost every year like clockwork.
+On the one hand, it’s a fantastically successful market leader which has grown at double-digit rates almost every year like clockwork.
 On the other hand, it’s facing difficult economic conditions and a potential shift from growth to maturity.

 Given all this uncertainty, negative news and massive share price declines, it would be reasonable to ask:

 1) Mr Market is frequently wrong

 In 2013, Mr Market valued Dunelm at 1,000p per share, probably because he was sure the company would keep growing at double-digit rates for many more years.

 Today, Mr Market values Dunelm at less than 600p per share, probably because he’s afraid the company will become the next Marks & Spencer, with virtually no growth prospects at all.

 Given that Mr Market was so wrong in 2013, why should we trust his judgement today?